pl apacze

 2. Apache Kafka in Flowee

-Flowee is a distributed system consisting of many microservices.
-Each of them is responsible for a small, clearly defined fragment of the logic of the entire system.
-As in any such architecture, ensuring reliable and efficient communication is crucial.
-To achieve this goal, we chose Apache Kafka when creating Flowee.
+Flowee is a distributed system composed of multiple microservices.
+Each microservice is responsible for a small, clearly defined part of the overall system logic.
+As in any microservice architecture, ensuring reliable and efficient communication between system components is crucial.
+For this reason, when designing Flowee we selected Apache Kafka as the backbone communication system.

 3. Why is monitoring the Kafka cluster crucial?